 Let’s start with Permissions.
 How many times have you tried and tried to access a site collection only to spend an hour on the phone with IT trying to figure out why you keep getting denied the rights to a site?
-That’s Permissions for you, and without them in place, your SharePoint can go from 0 to all out chaos faster than you can spell permissions.
+That’s Permissions for you, and without them in place, your SharePoint can go from 0 to all-out chaos faster than you can spell permissions.
 So why exactly then is permissions reporting critical to your business?
-Christian noted three main reasons, including: auditing; maintaining accurate user access records; and troubleshooting functionality problems that most commonly stem from end users trying to perform a task without having the correct permissions.
+Christian noted three main reasons, including auditing; maintaining accurate user access records; and troubleshooting functionality problems that most commonly stem from end-users trying to perform a task without having the correct permissions.
 While SharePoint does offer some permissions reporting capabilities, you may fund them to be a bit complex and cumbersome, especially if you are looking for farm-wide statistics.

 Next, the conversation turned to Usage/Activity reporting.
-By having a firm understanding of how a SharePoint environment and its sites are being utilized, IT administrators are better equipped to not only prioritize and manage the day-to-day operations of their environment, but also to track capacity and disaster recovery planning.
-By monitoring and measuring user adoption, administrators can leverage Usage/Activity reports to ensure that the organization is getting the highest return on their investment in SharePoint.
+By having a firm understanding of how a SharePoint environment and its sites are being utilized, IT administrators are better equipped to not only prioritize and manage the day-to-day operations of their environment but also to track capacity and disaster recovery planning.
+By monitoring and measuring user adoption, administrators can leverage Usage/Activity reports to ensure that the organization is getting the highest return on its investment in SharePoint.

 Aside from usage and reporting, perhaps one of the most important areas of reporting is Storage.
-Essential to managing your SharePoint environment, Storage reporting helps provide a clear understanding of the growth and performance requirements of each team within your organization while also acting as a key factor in capacity planning.
+Essential to managing your SharePoint environment, Storage reporting helps provide a clear understanding of the growth and performance requirements of each team within your organization while also acting as a key factor in incapacity planning.
 Luckily for IT administrators, SharePoint offers a robust selection of storage reporting tools, as well as a number of practical filtering options.
 By taking advantage of the many out-of-the-box storage reporting options, administrators can proactively manage storage at the site, site collection, and farm level.

 Are you in an industry that is subject to heavy regulation and governance?
-Have no fear, for Audit reporting is here.
+Have no fear, for Audit reporting, is here.
 As an increasingly essential area of focus for many SharePoint administrators, Audit reporting has become a critical tool for managing the major events and changes happening inside a SharePoint environment.
-With the ability to view event details including: user IDs associated with the event; the event size; the item type; event date and time; event description; and item name and URL, SharePoint offers a number of different reporting options to help us achieve optimal compliance and maintained governance.
+With the ability to view event details including user IDs associated with the event; the event size; the item type; event date and time; event description; and item name and URL, SharePoint offers a number of different reporting options to help us achieve optimal compliance and maintained governance.

 Last but certainly not least is Performance reporting.
 To begin, it is unfortunate that for users strictly operating SharePoint out-of-the-box, the options for Performance reporting are somewhat lacking.
 As Christian noted in his explanation, most SharePoint performance reporting comes from third-party monitoring and performance tools.
-While SharePoint 2010 made several great strides in performance monitoring providing administrators with access to a Health Analyzer, timer jobs, and more detailed reporting, these performance features only provide a fraction of the performance KPIs that most decision makers crave.
+While SharePoint 2010 made several great strides in performance monitoring providing administrators with access to a Health Analyzer, timer jobs, and more detailed reporting, these performance features only provide a fraction of the performance KPIs that most decision-makers crave.

 Think you’ve got it now?
 Hopefully, you were able to learn everything I was able to learn from sitting in firsthand, including:

-Still aching to learn more?
+Still, aching to learn more?
 Check out Christian’s presentation in its entirety, courtesy of SlideShare:

 Read our complete coverage of SharePoint Fest D.C.: